jliljebl/flowblade/flowblade-trunk/docs/codeoverview/CodebaseOverview.md

 ![Data Structure](./datadia.png)
 Flowblade maintains at all times two 100% synced data structures: Python data structures that are mainly described in *sequence.py* and *projectsdata.py* and MLT data structures that are managed via Swig objects described in extension *mlt.py*

-Python data structures that are considered authoritative over MLT data structures.
+Python data structures are considered authoritative over MLT data structures.

 User edits Python data structures.
 GUI presents view into Python data structures *except* with monitor view which displays the output of MLT tractor producer.

-Python data structures are copied into MLT data a structures that create the viewable and renderable media output.
+Python data structures are copied into MLT data structures that create the viewable and renderable media output.
 MLT data structures are destroyed on save and recreated on load.

 Since we are keeping two data structures at all times 100% synced we need to take extra care that at no point do the data structures deviate.
 This is done by constraining writing to both data structures into very few code locales, main ones being:
 * *edit.py* lines 50 - 90 (marked *atomic edit ops*)